-The perennial bunchgrasses that are dominant include Indian ricegrass and galleta.
-Other species include bluebunch wheatgrass, needleandthread, Sandberg bluegrass and squirreltail.
+The perennial bunchgrasses that are co-dominant with the shrubs include Indian ricegrass, needleandthread, Sandberg bluegrass, galleta and squirreltail.
 These species generally have somewhat shallower root systems than the shrubs, but root densities are often as high as or higher than those of shrubs in the upper 0.5 m of the soil profile.
 General differences in root depth distributions between grasses and shrubs results in resource partitioning in these shrub/grass systems.